What Did Steve Green

 musical chairs on Boards and Committees - and

-who run all of the Boards and Committees for arts,
+who run all of the Boards and Committees for

 spas, and tourism.
 They make sure the promotion